anoma/nspec/docs/node_architecture/types/engine_family.juvix.md

     to resolve unwanted non-determinism.

 !!! todo "rework/adapt the rest of this page"

-!!! todo "Do we really need the `Engine` type?"

 Additionally, we define the `Engine` type, which represents an engine within a family.
 A term of this `Engine` type is referred to as an engine instance.
 Each engine instance